Last Updated on by Bree

 ThredUp has made it easy for you to donate to a cause, that is, if you do not want to sell.
-And the donation process is similar to the selling.
+And the donation process is similar to selling.

-Then a percentage of the profits made from selling your clothes would be donated to the charity you selected.
+Then a percentage of the profits from selling your clothes would be donated to the charity you selected.

 The clothes you send to ThredUp that are not accepted are usually recycled responsibly.
 So we can say they are environment-friendly.

-For instance, if you sign up with my ThredUp referral link, you and I both earn $10 each.
+For instance, if you sign up with my ThredUp referral link, you and I earn $10 each.

 My Experience Selling on ThredUp